borzel/OpenX32/README.md

 * [x] Support of USB-Host interface (HID-Keyboard, HID-Mouse, Mass-Storage-Devices, Joystick, Soundcard, etc.)
 * [x] Control of X32 surface (faders, buttons, LEDs, encoders) through x32ctrl-software
 * [x] Configuration of main-FPGA (Xilinx Spartan 3A, X3CS1400) via internal SPI-interface (use software fpgaconfig)
+* [x] Basic Audio-Processing using the 8-Channel AUX-AD/DA-Converter (CS42438) is working

 Some things are on the ToDo-list:
-* [ ] Planned: ALSA Soundcard with I2S to main-FPGA (DeviceTree option "simple-audio-card" via SSI1 and AUDMUX is not initilializing)
 * [ ] Planned: SD-Card support (DeviceTree option "esdhc1" is not starting up)
+* [ ] Planned: ALSA Soundcard with I2S to main-FPGA (DeviceTree option "simple-audio-card" via SSI1 and AUDMUX is not initializing)
 * [ ] Planned: GPIO support via libgpiod (at the moment libgpiod is not working and has no control over /dev/gpiochipX)
 * [ ] Planned: Support of both AnalogDevices DSPs via SPI
 * [ ] Planned: Support of Analog In- and Outputs of X32 with basic mixing options